 More Americans are being classified as financially illiterate

-It is more important to continually teach a child finance.
-Especially from the perspective of why they should learn about money.
-They need to learn why and how debt can ruin their finances.
-And need to learn the consequences.
-This will motivate them to avoid debt.
+The most important thing to remember is to continually teach a child why they should learn about money.
+Parents and teachers should teach children with the goal of making them learn consequences, and how debt can ruin their finances.
+This way, they're motivated to learn specifically to avoid debt.

-If you or someone you know is having difficulty with math, then you’ll want to try our free assessment.
-Learn how to get to the root of the problem.
-Find out which micro-skills need strengthening and increase learning ability.
-Take our assessment by clicking here.
+Beyond finances, if you or someone you know is having difficulty with math, then Learning Success System can help you find which micro-skills need strengthening and increase learning ability -- take our free assessment here!